 Freshly ground black pepper, to taste

 2 tablespoons finely chopped fresh parsley, or chives, for garnish

 Gather the ingredients.

-Place the baby carrots in a medium saucepan.
-Cover with water and add 1 1/2 teaspoons of salt.
+Place the baby carrots in a large saucepan.
+Cover with water and add the salt.
 Bring to a boil.

-Reduce heat to medium-low, cover, and continue cooking for about 15 minutes, or until tender but firm.
-Check for doneness after 10 minutes.
+Reduce heat to medium-low, cover, and continue cooking until crisp-tender, about 15 minutes (begin checking for doneness after 10 minutes).
 Drain and set aside.

-In a sauté pan, melt the butter over medium-low heat.
-Add the honey and brown sugar and cook, stirring, until the sugar is dissolved.
+In a large skillet, melt the butter over medium heat.
+Add the honey and brown sugar and cook, stirring continuously, until the sugar is dissolved.

 Stir in the lemon juice.
 Increase the heat to medium-high.
 Return the reserved carrots to the pan.
 Continue to cook, stirring frequently, until the glaze thickens slightly and coats the carrots.